iBridges-for-iRODS/iBridges/docs/source/irods_search.rst

 -------------------

 In the example below we search for a data object by its path.
-The path can be an :code:`IrodsPath` or a string:
+The path can be an :class:`ibridges.path.IrodsPath` or a string:

 .. code-block:: python